 Expectations of site visitors have grown.
 They expect to find what they need and contact you or your business quickly if they need additional assistance.
 The challenge for many businesses is that the number of conversations necessary to sift through for a real opportunity is typically tiny.
 So, companies often use lead forms to try and pick out the opportunities they think are better and ignore the rest.

 Form submission methodologies have a huge downfall, though… response time.
 If you don’t promptly respond to every valid request, you’re losing business.
 Quite honestly, it’s an issue with my site.
 With thousands of visitors a month, I can’t support responding to every question – my revenue doesn’t support that.
 At the same time, I know I’m missing out on opportunities that could come through the site.

 That’s why companies are incorporating chatbots.
 Chatbots have strengths and weaknesses, though:

-- Chatbots should provide your sales, marketing, or customer service teams with rich data through notifications and integrations to CRM or support ticketing systems.
+- Integration: Chatbots should provide your sales, marketing, or customer service teams with rich data through notifications and integrations to CRM or support ticketing systems.

-In other words, chatbots should be easy for you to deploy internally and have an exceptional user experience externally.
+In other words, chatbots should be easy to deploy internally and have an exceptional user experience externally.
 Anything less will fall short.
 Interestingly enough… what makes a chatbot effective are the same principles that make a conversation effective between two or more people.